Medina County License Hearing Guide

 Automatic License Suspension

-Regardless of the outcome of your criminal DUI case, the Texas DPS can independently suspend your license based on the circumstances surrounding your arrest.
-The grounds for suspension depend on whether you took a breath or blood test and what the results were.
+The Texas DPS can automatically suspend your driver's license based on the circumstances of your DUI arrest.
+The grounds for suspension depend on whether you submitted to chemical testing (breath or blood) and the results, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed